House of food waste

 Recycle your banana peel

-1/2 a recycled banana peel could generate enough electricity to fully charge an iPod/iPhone/smartphone.
+1/2 a recycled banana peel could generate enough electricity to charge an iPod/iPhone/smartphone.

 Keep your caddy clean